 The responsibilities of inside sales reps typically include the following:

 Finding potential leads: This step involves researching potential clients online.
 Social media plays a significant role in lead generation.
-Inside sales reps can use platforms like LinkedIn and Twitter to identify potential prospects.
+Inside sales reps can utilize LinkedIn for lead generation and use a platform like Twitter to identify potential prospects.

 - Reaching out to prospects: Once inside sales reps have identified potential clients, they need to reach out and engage with them to qualify them as leads.
 They’ll need to tailor their approach based on the client’s needs, preferences, and sales process.

 - Maintaining CRM: Inside sales reps need to manage their CRM database.
 They keep it up-to-date with important contact information, interactions, and other details.
 It helps ensure that every lead is managed effectively and that no leads fall through the cracks.